 An emergency fund is crucial for financial stability.
 Aim to have three to six months' worth of living expenses saved in an easily accessible account.
 If you have used your emergency fund during the year, focus on replenishing it.

-Emergency fund building tips:
+Emergency fund tips:

 - Set up automatic transfers to your savings account.